 Since its original inception and unveiling in Jan, 2024, how many iterations has it had since then?

-Carl: I makes changes and additions at every unveiling.
+Carl: I makes changes and additions between every showing.
 It’s been shown at five local events thus far.

 What aspects of the costume are you the most proud of?

 Carl: “Our tenacity” not giving up on the costume and continuously wanting to improve it.
 The ability to bounce back and push towards fixing it.
 Regarding the costume itself, I am very proud of MB’s “drool” mechanism that I’ve reworked quite a bit.
-Using a gooey material would have been too messy, so instead she “drools” little paper circles that give a similar effect.
+It works sort of like a gravity-fed PEZ machine with a series of pockets that have bits of Vellum (paper) inside, and they get pushed over a cliff and fall down.
+There are definitely more complex parts I spent time on, but I just love how simple but effective it makes a “pixelized drool” effect.

 Are you planning on creating anything else at this scale?

 Carl: Maybe Ridley?
 Maybe Kraid?
-Who knows…moving outside of Metroid, it would also be really cool to do the Technodrome from TMNT.
+Who knows…moving outside of Metroid, it would also be really cool to do the “Technodrome” from TMNT or “Big Fuzz” from Contra 3.
 What we’ve built could be the foundation of other large-scale “costumes,” but I don’t know how much time I have to work on those things, now that I’m a dad.
 I don’t know when i’m going to be able to start over on something like that.

 What other details would you like to provide about the costume that you haven’t already told us about?